No Dig Gardening – online course

 The course consists of 6 modules, broken down into 19 lessons.
 The lessons are illustrated with tables, diagrams and full colour, captioned photos of my gardens at Homeacres.
 All of the lessons contain instructional videos, the majority of which are exclusive to the course.

 There is a multiple choice quiz at the end of each lesson, for enjoyment and to consolidate learning.
+A certificate on completion of the course can also be sent on request.

 Having lifetime access allows you to refer back to any part of the course, at any time.